Development

 Creating a new widget

-1. Run the file generator (yarn generate Widget) in the app module.
+1. Run the file generator (npm run generate Widget) in the app module.

 2. Adjust the widget's properties.ts file with sane initial values.